 But it’s “Honky Tonk Women,” a single made a year and a half before Sticky Fingers, that puts on the best Stones sticky clinic.
 In the verses, lots of the faux-hick notes of Keith Richards’ guitar part get plucked just after the beats, as though it takes a little extra effort to pry each one loose (setting up the on-time notes in the chorus to sound more fluent and fiery in contrast); this and the sticky interplay between Watts’ drum part and a cowbell by Jimmy Miller are crucial hooks in the song, perfectly under control and balanced for an effect that is paradoxically tight.
 “Honky Tonk Women” is a staggering drunken barroom-bordello experience that rocks impeccably.

 More Outstanding Sticky

-Feel the drag in D’Angelo’s “Ain’t That Easy” (2014) – it’s down partly to delayed answer-beats on 2 and 4, partly on the whole vocal track being shifted slightly late.
+Feel the drag in D’Angelo’s “Ain’t That Easy” (2014) – due partly to delayed answer-beats on 2 and 4, partly to the whole vocal track being shifted slightly late.

 You might, on the other hand, experience the slight delay before Al Jackson’s notes as a kind of tiny bonus of free fall before being caught, the experience of being “in the pocket.”
 This emptiness effect can coexist with the thickness effect, though it seems opposite.